knottwill/sesame-finetune/blog.md

 ### 2. Data Set-up and Pre-tokenization

 Unsurprisingly, you will need a dataset to finetune on.
-Prepare your dataset with train set and validation set metadata files where each entry contains: the path to an audio file (must be `.wav`), the text transcription, start / end times of the transcription in the wav file (optional), and the speaker ID (optional).
+Prepare your dataset with train set and validation set metadata files where each entry contains: the path to an audio wav file, the text transcription, start / end times of the transcription in the wav file (optional), and the speaker ID (optional).
 An example `metadata.json` file might look like:

 ```json
   {